allen-cell-animated/colorizer-data/documentation/DATA_FORMAT.md

 If a min and max value is provided, the backdrop channel will be displayed using a transfer function that maps from raw data values to an intensity value.
 Values at `min` will be mapped to 0, and values at `max` will be mapped to 1, and values between will be ramped linearly.
 Values outside this range will be clamped to the nearest value.

-If `centroids` data are provided, they will be assumed to be in voxel coordinates.
+If `centroids` data are provided, they will be assumed to be in voxel coordinates, regardless of the scaling or units of the OME-Zarr file.
+Centroids should also be 3D coordinates in this case, where the data array is three times as long as the number of object IDs; if 2D data is provided, the z-coordinate will be assumed to be 0.

 ## 3. Collections